This site requires a more recent version of Adobe Flash Player to function properly.

 For additional details, select a driver above or select a division from the interactive Trefis split for Vale at the top of the page.

-The company's Bulk Materials, Logistics and Other Products and Services division is the most valuable division for the following reasons:
+The company's Bulk Materials and Other division is the most valuable division for the following reasons:

 Ferrous minerals are the company's primary focus